What is Incremental Budgeting?

 4. Lacks an incentive for a comprehensive review

-The stability of incremental budgets does not provide any incentives to the company’s management for reviewing its budgets.
-The lack of a review process makes the budgets vulnerable to inadequate assumptions and mistakes.
+The stability of incremental budgets does not provide any incentives to the company’s management for reviewing its budgets with a view to realizing savings in expenditures.
+The lack of a review process makes budgets vulnerable to waste, inadequate assumptions, and mistakes.

 Simplicity and consistency are the primary advantages of incremental budgeting.
-Nevertheless, the budgeting technique hides some flaws that can lead to adverse effects in the long term.
+However, this budgeting technique can lead to adverse effects in the long term (as discussed immediately above).

-The conservatism of incremental budgeting, as well as its inflexibility to adjust to internal and external changes, impose many limitations on companies operating in today’s fast-paced business environment.
+The conservatism of this budgeting method, as well as its inflexibility and resulting inability to adjust to internal and external changes, imposes potentially problematic limitations on companies operating in today’s fast-paced business environment.

-Generally, incremental budgeting can be applied only if you are confident that the company’s budgets will remain stable in the long term with only a few changes.
+Generally, incremental budgeting is best applied only if you are confident that the company’s budgets will remain stable in the long term, with only minimal changes.
 In other cases, it is recommended to use more sophisticated budgeting techniques.